sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/protective-recitations/mangala-sutta.md

 > Austerity and the holy life,
 > Seeing of the noble truths,
-> And realization of nibbāna:
+> And realization of Nibbāna:
 > This is the highest blessing.

 </div>